FortinetCloudCSE/k8s-101-workshop/content/03_participanttasks/03_02_k8sindepth/03_02_03_deployment.md

 After deploying the Kubernetes Bootcamp application, you might find the need to scale your deployment to accommodate an increased load or enhance availability.
 Kubernetes allows you to scale a deployment, increasing the number of replicas from 1 to 10, for instance.
 This ensures your application can handle a higher load.
 There are several methods to scale a deployment, each offering unique benefits.

-## 1. Using kubectl scale
+#### 1. Using kubectl scale

-**Benefits:**
+Benefits

-1. Immediate: This command directly changes the number of replicas in the deployment, making it a quick way to scale.
+- Immediate: This command directly changes the number of replicas in the deployment, making it a quick way to scale.
-Simple: Easy to remember and use for ad-hoc scaling operations.
+- Simple: Easy to remember and use for ad-hoc scaling operations.

-2. Before scaling:
+1. Check the existing Deployment

 ```bash
 kubectl get deployment